 Trail Impressions: Garmin InReach Mini

-Product review of the Garmin InReach Mini and 5th Gen 4Runner Installation
+Product Review of the Garmin InReach Mini and Installation on Center Console of the 5th Gen 4Runner

 We live in a connected world.
 Communicating with people has never been more common, relied upon, or simple.
 And whether we like it or not, communication voids make getting off the beaten path more challenging at times.